rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 ## Fireblocks and Nitro Enclaves for Institutional Blockchain Infrastructure

 Fireblocks provide blockchain infrastructure and wallet services to institutional clients like Bank of New York Mellon and ANZ.
-Handling such high transaction volumes requires robust and secure systems, which is where **Nitro Enclaves** and confidential computing come into play.
+Handling those volumes is where **Nitro Enclaves** and confidential computing are used.

 ### Details